-Abshalom Jac Lahav: "Selection from 48 Jews"
+Recently, we exhibited: Abshalom Jac Lahav: "Selection from 48 Jews"

-Join us for an exploration of Jewish identity through portraiture.
+This recent exhibition was an exploration of Jewish identity through portraiture.
 Jac Lahav's series of oil paintings depicts influential Jews, such as Anne Frank, Marcel Marceau and Frida Kahlo—including some surprises—and evokes the boldness and emotion of Andy Warhol's and Gerhard Richter's portraits.
 Lahav employs images of transcending figures in new contexts, while referencing historical modes of painting.
 His work has appeared at the Jewish Museum in New York, the Oregon Jewish Museum in Portland, the Richmond Art Museum in Indiana, the Dorsky Museum in New Paltz, as well as numerous galleries in New York and abroad.